 The Company believes its entertainers to be independent contractors and not employees for federal income tax purposes and that the entertainers should be treated as self-employed independent contractors under the income tax withholding provisions of the Internal Revenue Code and under the Federal Insurance Contributions Act and the Federal Unemployment Tax Act.
 In addition, the Company believes the entertainers are independent contractors for purposes of regulations administered by the United States Department of Labor.
 However, the status of the entertainers as independent contractors is not free from doubt.
 The Company has sought neither a ruling from either the Internal Revenue Service or the Department of Labor nor an opinion of counsel as to the status of its entertainers as independent contractors.
-After consultation with counsel, the Company does not believe that it could obtain an opinion on this issue at a cost which the Company would find acceptable.
+After consultation with counsel, the Company does not believe that it could obtain an opinion on this issue.
 Moreover, the Company believes that any such opinion, if obtained, would be of very limited value, given the inherently factual nature of the issue.
 To the extent that a determination were made that the entertainers are not independent contractors, but rather are employees for tax or labor purposes, and a similar determination were not made as to other adult cabarets, the Company could be at a competitive disadvantage with other adult cabarets.
 Moreover, such a determination could result in the imposition of penalties against the Company for its prior treatment, the effect of which could be material.
-The Company is a member of the Texas Entertainment Association, an organization composed of the largest adult cabarets in Texas.
-One of the objectives of the Texas Entertainment Association has been to keep the membership informed of changes in the law relating to the status of entertainers as independent contractors and to coordinate the policies of the major adult cabarets in an effort to ensure that changes in the policies and procedures relating to the employment status of entertainers are made uniformly by the entire adult industry in Texas.
-The Company presently intends to change its treatment of its entertainers from independent contractors to employees in the near future.
-The Company is working cooperatively with the Texas Entertainment Association in an effort to achieve an orderly transition within the entire industry.